jordenc/com.synology.surveillance/README.md

 Use at your own risk, I accept no responsibility for any damages caused by using this script.

 # Changelog
+**Version 1.2.3**
+- Update to support interaction with Telegram app

 **Version 1.2.2**
 - Small bugfix regarding enable/disable cards